BrianHenryIE/bh-wc-checkout-rate-limiter/README.md

 ![Settings page](./assets/screenshot-1.png "Configure the number of attempts per second")

-Then when the "Place Order" button on checkout is pressed to frequently, the customer will be blocked:
+Then when the "Place Order" button on checkout is pressed too frequently, the customer will be blocked:

 ![Checkout page](./assets/screenshot-2.png "Too Many Requests error message on checkout")